 In addition, all applicants must review the Admission to a Graduate Program section in this catalog.

 1. Completion of a minimum of 30 credit hours, comprising at least 15 hours of 600- and 700-level courses, including the master’s project.

 2. A maximum of 15 credit hours may be taken in a discipline that offers a master’s degree when the student does a master’s project (3 credits).

 3. A maximum of 18 credit hours may be taken in a discipline that does not offer a master’s degree.

 4. A maximum of 15 credit hours may be taken at another accredited institution.
-This coursework must conform to the limitations stated in 2 and 3 (above) and must have the prior approval of the principal adviser.
-See Transfer Credit policy.
+This coursework must conform to the limitations stated in 2 and 3 (above), meet the requirements of the Transfer Credit policy, and have the prior approval of the principal adviser.

 5. Only grades of B or better will be accepted as transfer credit.
 An official transcript showing transfer credit must be submitted to the Graduate School.